Information on rules to stop companies from reducing UK tax by diverting profits to tax shelters and preferential regimes, and the exemptions.

 A foreign company is a CFC if it’s a non-resident UK company that’s controlled by a UK resident person or persons.

-Control is determined by reference to:
+Control is decided by referring to:

 - legal control